qgis/QGIS-Documentation/source/docs/user_manual/sextante/toolbox.rst

 geoprocessing capabilities.
 Some of this groups represent algorithms from one of such third-party applications (like SAGA, GRASS or R), while other contain algorithms directly coded along with SEXTANTE elements, not relying on any additional software.

 This view is recommended to those users that have a certain knowledge of the applications that are backing those algorithms, since they will be shown with their original names and groups.

 Also, some additional algorithms are available in the advanced view, such as LiDAR tools or scripts based on the R statistical computing software, among others.
 Independent QGIS plugins that add new algorithms to SEXTANTE will only be shown in the advanced view.

-In particular, the simplified view contains algorithms from the following providers,
+In particular, the simplified view contains algorithms from the following providers:

-- GRASS
+* GRASS
-- SAGA
+* SAGA
-- OTB
+* OTB
-- Native QGIS algorithms
+* Native QGIS algorithms

 In the particular case of runnign QGIS under Windows.
 These algorithms are fully-functional in a fresh installation of QGIS and they can be run without requiring any additional installation.
 Also running them requires no prior knowledge of the external applications they use, making them more accesible for first-time users.

 If you want to use an algorithm not provided by the any of above providers, switch to the advanced mode by selecting the corresponding option at the bottom of the toolbox.

 To execute an algorithm, just double-click on its name in the toolbox.